Desk with Laptop, Calculator, Files and small model of house with epc colours

 Solar photovoltaic (PV) panels capture the sun's energy and convert it into electrical power.

-This provides a source of 'free', renewable, 'clean' electricity which you can use towards powering appliances in your home, therefore reducing the amount of electricity you draw from the National Grid.
+This provides a source of 'free', renewable, 'clean' electricity which you can use towards powering appliances in your home, therefore reducing the amount of electricity you draw from the National Grid, and reducing the cost of your electricity bill.

-In addition, any excess power can be stored in a Home Battery, or exported out to the National Grid for a finacial return.
+In addition, any excess power that you generate can be stored in a Home Battery, or exported out to the National Grid for a finacial return.

-The presence of these panels and associated equipment in a dewlling will help improve the EPC rating, and due to falling prices and increased product performance over recent years are fast becoming a popular energy upgrade.
+The presence of photovoltaic panels on a dewlling will help improve your EPC rating, and due to falling installation costs and increased product performance over recent years they are becoming a popular energy upgrade.

 By definition, solar panels are useful for capturing power during the day when the sun shines, and more so in the Summer compared to Winter.

-This contrasts to wind as a source of electricity generation which is more constant, and is plentiful in the Winter compared to the Summer, although rarely used in a domestic environment.
+This contrasts to wind as a source of electricity generation which is comparitively more consistant over a day, and is plentiful in the Winter compared to the Summer, although rarely used in a domestic environment.

 Together, these two sources of power are now contributing significantly to electricity generation at a national level, as can be see on the historical graphs of the GB Energy Dashboard here: https://www.energydashboard.co.uk/.
 This has enabled us to move away from less green fuel sources such as coal.